sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1300 - remove-footer.md

 - A repeating footer with an incrementing page number.
 This element is removed from the direct text extraction.
 - A repeating sidebar that overlaps the y-extent of both repeating and variable elements:
-  - Where it overlaps a repeating element, it is also treated as repeating and is removed from the direct text extraction.
+  - Where it overlaps a repeating element, it's also treated as repeating and is removed from the direct text extraction.
-  - Where it overlaps variable text, it is not considered repeating and is still included in the direct text extraction
+  - Where it overlaps variable text, it's not considered repeating and is still included in the direct text extraction

 **Config**
 ```json